So you want fewer artificial ingredients in your food? Well, be prepared to get some bug bits in your Starbucks strawberry Frappucino then!

 The coffee giant has announced their signature pink drink gets its vibrant colour not from food dyes but rather crushed up insects.

 They released a statement that reveals they use cochineal extract - or the ground-up bodies of insects - in place of chemicals for their strawberry milk drink.
+To get that extra colourful ingredient just right, bugs from Mexico and South America are dried out and then ground up and used in their popular beverage.

 While it may turn off some, the ingredients are not harmful.
 They are used to brighten up the colour of many foods including jams, meats, cheese, baked goods and alcoholic drinks.
 In fact, cochineal extract has been a staple in food and drink production for years.